Brefeldin A v Monensin: How to Hunt for Proteins

 On the other hand, monensin is a polyether antibiotic isolated from Streptomyces cinnamonesis.
 Interestingly, one of its primary uses has been in poultry and cattle feed under the name Rumensin® where its function as an ionophore and Na+/H+ antiporter controls some parasites2,3.
 Indeed, it is through interacting with the Golgi transmembrane Na+/H+ that monensin prevents protein secretion from the medial to trans cisternae of the Golgi complex.

-It still seems like the outcome (blocking extracellular protein transport) is the same for both proteins.
+It still seems like the outcome (blocking extracellular protein transport) is the same for both reagents.
 Can I use them interchangeably?

 Most of the time either monensin or BFA will work just fine for detecting your protein of interest…except for when they don’t.
 For instance, it is well known that monensin does not completely block the secretion of TNF\alpha in human T cells (detection by flow cytometry) (4), in which case you will be more successful using BFA.
 There are several handy tables courtesy of the likes of BD that can break these intricacies down so you don’t have to scour the literature (unless that’s your jam).

 It’s also important to do your homework when you want to look at multiple intracellular proteins at once.
 For example, when studying CD107\alpha and IFN\alpha at the same time, investigators found that monensin resulted in decreased detection of IFN\alpha in rhesus macaque T cells as compared to when BFA was used5.
 All in all, it really depends on what you’re looking at.
 So be thorough, do your homework, and pay attention!